Estonia's ruling, pro-NATO center-right claims election win

 TALLINN (Reuters) - Estonia’s center-right prime minister claimed victory in an election on Sunday, cementing pro-NATO policies after a campaign dominated by fears of interference by neighboring Russia following Moscow’s annexation of Ukraine’s Crimea region.

-The vote reaffirmed support for a coalition government which has urged the West to unite in deterring Russian President Vladimir Putin.
-Estonia has suffered more frequent breaches of its airspace by Russian military aircraft since Moscow annexed Crimea.
+“The Reform Party is the winner of the 2015 elections,” Roivas said on ETV public television.

-A free-marketeer, strongly pro-NATO and the youngest European Union leader at 35, Roivas is best placed to form a new coalition government and is likely to continue its conservative economic policies.
+A free-marketeer, strongly pr-NATO and the youngest European Union leader at 35, Roivas is best placed to form a new government with other parties, likely to continue conservative economic policies.

-“Estonia has enjoyed a lot of success economically.
-We have been very open to our allies and we want to continue that path,” Roivas told Reuters after claiming victory on Sunday night.

-But the vote showed deep splits in Estonia.
-A quarter of Estonia’s 1.3 million population are Russian speakers and about 70 percent of them support the Centre Party, which signed a 2004 cooperation deal with Putin’s United Russia Party.

-“Silver medal shouldn’t be a disappointment for anyone,” Centre Party leader Edgar Savisaar told supporters, the Baltic New Service said.
-“A party which represents so many people of Estonia can’t be shunned or forced to be silent.”

-Some political analysts have warned that Russia could follow on from Ukraine and foment instability in Estonia, whether through Russian-speaking minorities, energy policy or cyber warfare, challenging NATO’s ability to defend one of its smallest members.

-Asked if he would work with the Centre Party in forming a new coalition government, Roivas said: “Definitely not”.

-Still, he will have to widen his coalition from his current alliance with the Social Democratic Party since the two are now short of a majority in the 101-seat parliament.
-Forming a new coalition could take from days to weeks.
+But he will have to widen his coalition from his current Social Democratic Party ally since the two are now short of a majority in the 101-seat parliament.

+Other major parties have ruled out cooperating in government with the Centre Party, which signed a 2004 cooperation deal with Russian President Vladimir Putin’s United Russia Party.

+Asked if he would work with the Centre Party, Roivas said: “definitely not”.

+The Centre Party, which gets about 70 percent of the Russian-speaking vote, wants better ties with Moscow to help the Baltic State that was part of the Soviet Union until independence in 1991.

 Under Reform-led coalition governments, Estonia has been one of few NATO members to keep defense spending at a NATO goal of 2 percent of gross domestic product.